Personal LoansLender Reviews

 • Charges an origination fee: At 0.00% - 12.00%, Upstart charges one of the highest potential origination fees in the personal loan market.
 Origination fees are one-time administrative fees that are taken out of your loan funds.

-• Offers prequalification: If you want to see your potential interest rates without impacting your credit score, Upstart allows you to prequalify for a loan.
+• Can check rates without hurting your credit: If you want to see your potential interest rates without impacting your credit score, Upstart allows you to prequalify for a loan.

-Even though Upstart’s lending model may make it easier for those with bad credit or little experience with credit to qualify for a loan, this lender may not be the right fit for everyone.
+Even though Upstart’s lending model may make it easier to qualify for a loan, this lender may not be the right fit for everyone.

 ProsCons